comp-326/ostrich-api/README.md

 <<<<<<< HEAD
-# Simple todo app setup with TS
+# Ostrich app setup with TS
-This is my sample setup for the SOLID principles design architecture
+Check the instructions below to setup your environment

 Running project in dev mode
 Install all the dependencies